Mechanical Engineering BEng Welcome Pack

 Through engaging with our welcome and induction activities you will get to know your super-supportive tutors, have a chance to make new friends and be able to access what you need to know and do to start studying successfully.
 Ultimately, we want you to feel confident about how you will learn.

-Your Programme Leader
+Your Course Leader

 Dr Nawar Al-Esawi

-Lecturer in Engineering (Mechanical Engineering and Design)
+Senior Lecturer in Mechanical Engineering and Design

 Welcome and Induction Sessions